aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/high-performance-hybrid"><img src="https://raw.githubusercontent.com/aws-samples/aws-dbs-refarch-edw/master/src/high-performance-hybrid/thumbnail.png"/></a></td><td>

 In some cases, you'll want to expose data from the Data Warehouse to applications and websites that require many thousands of concurrent users with millisecond latency.
-In these cases, it can be useful to use [RDS Postgres Aurora](https://aws.amazon.com/rds/aurora/details/postgresql-details) as a 'cache' of business metrics in front of a given Redshift Data Warehouse.
+In these cases, it can be useful to use <a href="https://aws.amazon.com/rds/aurora/details/postgresql-details">Amazon Aurora Postgres</a> as a 'cache' of business metrics in front of a given Redshift Data Warehouse.

 </td></tr></table>